avrastefania/blog/_posts/2026-06-23-htb-delivery.md

 ### Cracking with the PleaseSubscribe! pattern

-This is the part that mattered.
  The password is a variant of `PleaseSubscribe!`, so a normal wordlist like rockyou will not have it (root said as much in the chat).
 Instead of a giant wordlist, the move is to take that one base word and let hashcat rules mutate it into many realistic variations (append digits,